Students will not be sitting GCSEs or A-levels at the end of this academic year after exams were cancelled due to the coronavirus pandemic.

 Read more: https://t.co/BWCYvZceXN pic.twitter.com/zDfFHpPLI7

-– When will students have their grades?
+– When will students get their grades?

 The department is aiming for all students to have their grades by the end of July.
 A-level and GCSE grades are usually published mid-August.